Andrea Oliveri

-Andrea Oliveri (Palermo 14 January 2003) is an Italian footballer who plays as a right midfielder for club Pescara on loan from Atalanta.
+Andrea Oliveri (Palermo 14 January 2003) is an Italian footballer who plays as a right midfielder for club Ascoli on loan from Atalanta.

 Club career

 Oliveri was first called up to the senior squad of Atalanta in October 2021.

 On 11 August 2022, Oliveri joined Frosinone in Serie B on loan.
 He made his Serie B debut for Frosinone on 21 August 2022 in a game against Brescia.

 On 13 July 2023, he joined Catanzaro on loan.

 On 13 July 2024, Oliveri was loaned to Bari.

 On 19 August 2025, Oliveri moved on a new Serie B loan to Pescara.

 International career

 Oliveri was first called up to represent his country for Under-15 squad friendlies in February 2018.
 He was later called up to the Under-16 and Under-17 squads as well, also for friendlies.